Subtropical cacique: Ecology and distribution

 These caciques forage through the canopy in small flocks.
 It feeds on large insects, spiders and small vertebrates, but will also take some fruit.
 It often forms mixed-species feeding flocks with similarly robust and rowdy songbirds, such as other icterids, black-faced grosbeaks (Caryothraustes poliogaster), or American jays.
 Such noisy flocks may also attract trogons or flycatchers.

 Unlike some other caciques they are not usually colonial breeders; like them they have a bag-shaped nest.
 It is built about 3.5–30 m above ground, in a tree which usually also contains an active wasp nest.
 The bird's nest is 36–64 cm long, widens at the base, and is suspended from the end of a branch.
 The normal clutch is two dark-blotched white eggs.
 The male will assist in feeding the young, but does not incubate.

-The IUCN conservation status of Least Concern applies for the taxon in the broad sense.
-Both the scarlet-rumped (in the narrower sense) and the Pacific cacique are widespread and locally common.
 The subtropical cacique is generally uncommon to rare, but due to its extensive range unlikely to be seriously threatened.